semts-ontology/SemTS/README.md

 - Versioning: SemTS releases will follow the Semantic Versioning Specification 2.0.0 (SemVer - Major.Minor.Patch)

 # Changelog
-- 02/14/25: Initial version of the documentation added
+- 08/04/25: Updated version (1.1.0).
+Detailed changes are tracked in the documentation
-- 02/21/25: New version of ontology UML diagram added
+- 05/13/25: Updated version (1.0.1).
+Detailed changes are tracked in the documentation
 - 04/25/25: Updated version (0.5.1) of ontology and documentation.
 First version of vocabularies added
-- 05/13/25: Updated version (1.0.1).
-Detailed changes are tracked in the documentation
+- 02/21/25: New version of ontology UML diagram added
-- 04/08/25: Updated version (1.1.0).
-Detailed changes are tracked in the documentation
+- 02/14/25: Initial version of the documentation added

 # License
 Ontology files and documentation: